vbshuliar/doomless/doomless/MODEL_SETUP.md

 # Model Setup Instructions

-This app requires a Hugging Face model in GGUF format to be bundled with the app for offline AI inference.
+This app ships with a Hugging Face model in GGUF format so the Cactus runtime can operate entirely offline.

 ## Recommended Model

-- **TinyLlama-1.1B-Chat** (GGUF format, ~700MB)
+- **Qwen 3.0 0.5B Instruct – Q4_K_M quantization** (~1.1 GB)
-- Alternative: **Phi-2** (smaller, but may have different performance characteristics)
+- The project is configured to look for a bundled asset named `qwen3-0_5b-instruct-q4_k_m.gguf`.

 ## Model Format